ckan/ckan/doc/user-guide.rst

     a) Select the "Datasets" link at the top of any page.
 From this, above the search box, select the "Add Dataset" button.

-    b) Alternatively, select the "Organizations" link at the top of a page.
-Now select the page for the Organization that should own your new dataset.
-Provided that you are a member of this Organization, you can now select the "Add Dataset" button above the search box.
+    b) Alternatively, select the "organizations" link at the top of a page.
+Now select the page for the organization that should own your new dataset.
+Provided that you are a member of this organization, you can now select the "Add Dataset" button above the search box.

 **Step 2**.
 CKAN will ask for the following information about your data.
 (The